circuits/circuits/docs/source/man/handlers.rst

         def _say(self, message):
             """Print the given message

-            This is a private method as denoated via the prefixed underscore.
+            This is a private method as denoted via the prefixed underscore.
             This will not be turned into an event handler.
             """